gliba008/jiraiya/README.md

 | `center_ignored_windows` | `bool` | When `true`, ignored windows (apps or qualifying dialogs) are centred once when they appear. |
 | `debounce_in_ms` | `int` | Delay before the layout is recomputed after a window event.
 Use `120` for the default behaviour. |

 All settings are mandatory.
-If a value is missing or the file cannot be parsed, Jiraiya reports the configuration error in the console and exits, ensuring the tiler never runs with partially defined behaviour.
+If a value is missing or the file cannot be parsed, Jiraiya reports the configuration error and exits, ensuring the tiler never runs with partially defined behaviour.

 ---
 Built with .NET and the Win32 API to keep your desktop orderly without breaking your Windows workflow.